George Adams (scientist, died 1772)

-George Adams (c.
-1709-1773) was an English instrument maker and science writer.
-His son George Adams, who carried on the business, was also known as an instrument maker and optician.
+George Adams the Elder (c.
+1709-1772) was an English instrument maker and science writer.
+His son George Adams the Younger, who carried on the business, was also known as an instrument maker and optician.

 Life

-He was the eldest surviving son of Morris Adams, a cook, and his wife Mary, and was baptized in 1709.
-He was an apprentice to instrument makers, James Parker who died, and then Thomas Heath.
-He went into business in 1734, in Fleet Street, London.
+He was the eldest surviving son of Morris Adams, a cook, and his wife Mary, and was baptized on 17 April 1709.
+He was an apprentice to instrument maker James Parker, and, after his death, to Thomas Heath.
+Adams went into business in 1734 in Fleet Street, London.

+With his first wife, Adams had son George Jr. and daughters Sarah and Ann.
+On 6 July 1748, he married Ann Dudley at St. Martin-In-The-Fields.
+They had four children, including son Dudley and daughters Isabel and Susannah.

+Adams died sometime between writing his will on 26 March 1772, and the will being proven in court on 24 October 1772.